palkan/action_policy/docs/caching.md

 It is likely that many comments belong to the same posts.
 If so, we can move our memoization one level up and use local thread store.

-Action Policy provides `ActionPolicy::Behaviours::ThreadMemoization` module which provides this functionality (included into Rails controllers integration by default).
+Action Policy provides `ActionPolicy::Behaviours::ThreadMemoized` module which provides this functionality (included into Rails controllers integration by default).

-If you want to add this behaviour to your custom authorization-aware class, you should care about cleaning up thread store manually (by calling `ActionPolicy::PerThreadCache.clear!`).
+If you want to add this behaviour to your custom authorization-aware class, you should care about cleaning up thread store manually (by calling `ActionPolicy::PerThreadCache.clear_all`).

 ## Rules cache